Caast/caast-documentation/library/template.md

 </div>
 ```

 !> _Only the launcher is fully customizable via template injection.
-To alter the modal or widgets style, you can only rely on style override._
+To alter the modal or widgets style, you can only rely on style override.
+You can also decide to make your own Caast implementation using our [widget library](widgets/README.md)_